 Dr. Sheth specializes in the treatment of patients with movement disorders, epilepsy, brain tumors, trigeminal neuralgia, brain trauma, hydrocephalus, and certain psychiatric disorders.
 He enjoys bringing a personalized approach to each patient in order to arrive at an individually tailored treatment plan, optimized for the patient and his or her family.
 He works with a world-class multidisciplinary team of surgeons, neurologists, psychiatrists, radiologists, and others to provide compassionate, state-of-the-art care for his patients.
 Among the many techniques at his disposal are stereotactic neurosurgery, deep brain stimulation, ablative techniques, awake brain mapping, electrode recordings, computer-guided navigation, and microsurgery.

-Dr. Sheth is also a neuroscientist, with PhD and post-doctoral training in neurophysiology.
+Dr. Sheth is also a neuroscientist, with a Ph.D. and postdoctoral training in neurophysiology.
 His research interests are centered on a desire to better understand brain function.
 Dr. Sheth’s research is motivated by the belief that if we can understand how the brain works at the level of individual neurons and circuits, we will be much better equipped to repair it.
 By understanding normal brain processes such as motor control, reward processing, and decision-making, we can understand disease processes such as movement disorders, addiction, and anxiety disorders.
 Dr. Sheth’s research has been funded by the NIH, the Harvard Catalyst, the MGH Cancer Center, and the American Association of Neurological Surgeons.